roachme/tman/README.md

 # More descriptive help message

+## Inner structure
+Tman consist of four parts: core, aux, builtin and plugin.

+# Plugin
+Tman has three plugins (for right now)
+1. `struct` - Create files and directory for each task (using templete defined in configuration file `user.json`)
+2. `git`    - Add support to work with git repositories.
+Create symlinks for each task, task branches, support to pull from remote git server, rebase (update) task branch against default branch.
+3. `make`   - Run make commands defined in Makefile, like tests, build.

 Config repo:
 File `repos` contain list of repos that might be possibly used at work.
 The file